 Overview: Intermittent leave is one of the biggest headaches for employers administering leave under the Family and Medical Leave Act (FMLA), especially when it involves unplanned, repeated and sporadic leave requests.

 When an employee seeks intermittent leave, he or she is requesting to take leave in separate blocks of time due to a single FMLA qualifying reason.
-Employees may take intermittent leave for both planned medical treatment and unanticipated medical treatment (or medical issues) and for military exigency leave (also referred to as qualifying exigency leave).
+Employees may take intermittent leave for both planned and unplanned medical treatment or medical issues and for military exigencies (also referred to as qualifying exigencies).

 The certification requirements for intermittent leave are the same for other types of FMLA leave.
-However, employers should carefully review the certification to ensure the healthcare provider provided enough information to show that intermittent leave is medically necessary (not just convenient for the employee) and specified the likelihood of unpredictable episodes of incapacity or flare ups, and the expected frequency and duration of such episodes or flare ups.
+However, employers should carefully review the certification to ensure the healthcare provider gave enough information to show that intermittent leave is medically necessary (not just convenient for the employee), specified the likelihood of unpredictable episodes of incapacity or flare-ups and documented the expected frequency and duration of such episodes or flare-ups.

-Once a certification form is in, employers have many obligations when it comes to designating, calculating and tracking intermittent FMLA leave.
-Many common employer challenges include identifying and appropriately tracking leave, scheduling leave and dealing with a reduction in workforce.
-Maintaining accurate records of FMLA use and absences is important so that suspicious patterns of absences can be picked up.
+Once a certification form is submitted, employers have many obligations when it comes to designating, calculating and tracking intermittent FMLA leave.
+Common employer challenges include identifying and appropriately tracking leave, scheduling leave and dealing with a reduced workforce.
+Maintaining accurate records of FMLA use and absences is important so that suspicious patterns of absences can be detected.

 HR guidance on the legal and administrative challenges in managing intermittent FMLA leave.